Three years. 8,000 acres. 11 producers. 4.7 billion liters of water saved.

 Why does The Nature Conservancy care how farmers are managing their water?

-This site was chosen for several reasons, including the high concentration of center pivot irrigation, quality historic water use records, and the hydrologic/geologic features of the watershed.
-It offered the right conditions for measuring change.
+This site was chosen for several reasons, including the high concentration of center pivot irrigation, availability of quality historic water use records and the hydrologic/geologic features of the watershed.
+"It offered the right conditions for measuring change," said Fritton.

-Watershed monitoring also began, and Conservancy staff and research partners started looking at how water moved across the field given the new irrigation prescriptions.
+Watershed monitoring also began, and TNC staff and research partners started looking at how water moved across the field given the new irrigation prescriptions.
 Groundwater wells and weather stations were installed to accurately measure local weather conditions and evapotranspiration.

 That’s good for the environment, but it is also good for farmers’ bottom lines.
 Pumping water takes a lot of energy, so reducing pumping saves money.
 But the study had another interesting result: Less water didn’t equal smaller harvest yields.
-Farmers reported:

-Watershed monitoring also began, and Conservancy staff and research partners at the University of Nebraska at Lincoln started looking at how water moved across the field given the new irrigation prescriptions.
+Watershed monitoring also began, and TNC staff and research partners at the University of Nebraska at Lincoln started looking at how water moved across the field given the new irrigation prescriptions.